ilovevaults/Citibike-Analysis/README.md

 Peak riding hours are show in this bar graph.
 ![Usertype](https://user-images.githubusercontent.com/98357581/170884314-c15c0e80-d8b0-4e7a-9186-d95cb53a3584.PNG)
 The numbers of each type of users are shown in this pie chart.
+#### Summary
+There are about 2,344,224 users in the citibike bikesharing program.
+About 81 percent of them are annual users while only 19 percent are regular customers.
+Most of the bike trips were done by males and a majority of them are also annual users.
+The most number of trips by both genders tend to be from Monday to Friday at 6am-9am then at 5pm-7pm.